-10. Isn’t cruising expensive?
+Isn’t cruising expensive?

-9. Should I buy my tours onboard or offshore?
+Should I buy my tours onboard or offshore?

-8. How do I get to the departure port?
+How do I get to the departure port?

-If you book the air with the cruise then they will meet and greet you at the airport and whisk you off to the ship.
+If we book the air with the cruise line, they will meet and greet you at the airport and whisk you off to the ship.
 If you book separately, you’ll need a taxi.
 I always advise arriving at the port city airport the night before and booking a hotel.
 You never know what delays you may bump into, especially of the weather variety, and you don’t want to miss the boat (literally!)

-6. Is there a limit to the luggage I can take?
+Is there a limit to the luggage I can take?

 Generally no, but I don’t recommend taking much more than you would for a regular land trip.
 Remember: storage space is limited in your cabin!

-5. Will I get seasick?
+Will I get seasick?

 Not typically because of the size of the ships and how stable they are.
-However, if you feel you might, stop in to see your doctor before you leave.
-You can also obtain seasickness pills onboard the ship.
+However, if you feel you might stop in to see your doctor before you leave, you can also obtain seasickness pills on board the ship.

-4. What happens if I get sick?
+What happens if I get sick?

-3. Will my health insurance cover me?
+Will my health insurance cover me?

-2. Should I buy travel insurance?
+Should I buy travel insurance?

-And the top cruise question asked by travelers:
+And the top cruise question asked by travelers

-1. Do I need a passport for my cruise?
+Do I need a passport for my cruise?

-Another important consideration: should you take ill aboard the shop and you need to be taken to the nearest port for emergency medical attention, you’ll be required to have a passport to leave the country in case of an emergency medical evacuation situation.
+Another important consideration: should you take ill aboard the shop and need to be taken to the nearest port for emergency medical attention, you’ll be required to have a passport to leave the country in case of an emergency medical evacuation situation.

 Also, contrary to some people saying leave the passport in the safe on board the ship when you go on an excursion, I suggest taking it with you: should the ship leave without your passport, that’s one document you don’t want sailing; into the sunset without you!